NDC Lactation Modules

 What is in an NDC Lactation Module?

-The NDC Lactation Modules provide the latest (genuinely) evidence-based information about how to make breastfeeding and lactation work as easily and enjoyably as possible.
-They are developed by Dr Pamela Douglas, GP-researcher, Breastfeeding Medicine Physician and International Board Certified Lactation Consultant, assisted by The NDC Institute's Senior Medical Educator Dr Cassie Rickard.
+The NDC Lactation Modules provide the latest evidence-based information about how to make breastfeeding and lactation work as easily and enjoyably as possible.
+They are developed by Dr Pamela Douglas, GP-researcher, Breastfeeding Medicine Physician and International Board Certified Lactation Consultant, also a Fellow of the Academy of Breastfeeding Medicine.

 Pam has worked for decades in the clinic supporting breastfeeding and lactating women, and her work and research publications concerning breastfeeding and lactation support are changing practice internationally.

-The NDC Institute has decided to make these modules available for any interested member of the public.
-Whether you're a breastfeeding mother, parent, provider, or health professional, we strongly recommend that in addition to an NDC Lactation Module, you also purchase access to The Possums Sleep Program, if you don't already have access.
-This is because at the moment, whilst The NDC Institute and the parent-facing Possums site remain under development, important aspects of the NDC Lactation Modules build on the wealth of material available in The Possums Sleep Program.
+The NDC Institute is making these modules available for any interested member of the public.
+We recommend that in addition to an NDC Lactation Module, you also purchase access to The Possums Sleep Program, if you don't already have access as a member of The NDC Institute.
+This is because at the moment, whilst The NDC Institute and the parent-facing Possums site remain under development, important aspects of the NDC Lactation Modules build on the wealth of material available in The Possums Sleep Program/Breastfeeding.

 What do the NDC Lactation Modules contain?